 Submissions in English are encouraged, but those in Portuguese, Spanish and French will also be accepted.
 Submissions relating to work in countries and communities experiencing a high burden of viral hepatitis are particularly encouraged.

 All submissions will go through a peer review process carried out by an international reviewing committee of hepatitis experts.
 Each submission will be reviewed by at least three reviewers.

 The World Hepatitis Summit Abstracts and Innovation sub-Committees, together with the Programme Secretariat will make the final selection of submissions to be included in the Summit programme.
 Highest scoring submissions will be offered oral presentations, with the majority of successful submissions being offered poster presentations.

 Notifications of acceptance or rejection will be sent to submitting authors by 17 July 2017.
 Authors whose submissions have been accepted will receive further instructions for the presentation of their submission.

-All authors of accepted submissions will be invited to attend the World Hepatitis Summit 2017 regardless of whether submissions have been accepted for poster presentation or oral presentation.
+All lead authors of accepted submissions will be invited to attend the World Hepatitis Summit 2017 regardless of whether submissions have been accepted for poster presentation or oral presentation.

 A small number of scholarships will be offered, which will include financial support towards travel and accommodation for the presenting author of each submission.
 Finalists for funded submissions we be assessed on the following additional criteria: